 Achievement Student Outcomes School Comparison NAPLAN Learning Gain Year 5 - Year 7 Learning gain of students from Year 5 to Year 7 in the following domains: Reading, Numeracy, Writing, Spelling & Grammar and Punctuation.
 NAPLAN learning gain is determined by comparing a student's current year result to the results of all 'similar' Victorian students (i.e. students in all sectors in the same year level who had the same score two year prior).
 If the current year result is in the Top 25 percent, their gain level is categorised as 'High'.
 Middle 50 percent, is 'Medium'.
 Bottom 25 percent, is 'Low'.
-Reading 23 % NAPLAN Learning Gain does not require a School Comparison.
+Reading 24 % NAPLAN Learning Gain does not require a School Comparison.
 NAPLAN Learning Gain Year 7 - Year 9 Learning gain of students from Year 7 to Year 9 in the following domains: Reading, Numeracy, Writing, Spelling & Grammar and Punctuation.
 NAPLAN learning gain is determined by comparing a student's current year result to the results of all 'similar' Victorian students (i.e. students in all sectors in the same year level who had the same score two years prior).
 If the current year result is in the Top 25 percent, their gain level is categorised as 'High'.
 Middle 50 percent, is 'Medium'.
 Bottom 25 percent, is 'Low'.
-Reading 26 % 53 % 21 % NAPLAN Learning Gain does not require a School Comparison.
+Reading NAPLAN Learning Gain does not require a School Comparison.
 Victorian Certificate of Education (VCE) Mean study score from all VCE subjects undertaken by students at this school.
 This includes all Unit 3 and 4 studies (including those completed in Year 11) and any VCE VET studies awarded a study score.
-The maximum student study score is 50 and the state-wide mean (including government and non-government schools) is set at 30.
-Results: 2017 0 Results: 2014 - 2017 (4-year average) 0 50 Similar
+The maximum student study score is 50 and the state-wide mean (including government and nongovernment schools) is set at 30.
+Results: 2018 0 Results: 2015 - 2018 (4-year average) 0 50 Similar Similar

-Students in 2017 who satisfactorily completed their VCE: 95% Year 12 students in 2017 undertaking at least one Vocational Education and Training (VET) unit of competence: 19%
+Year 12 students in 2018 undertaking at least one Vocational Education and Training (VET) unit of competence: 13%

-VET units of competence satisfactorily completed in 2017: 93%
+VET units of competence satisfactorily completed in 2018: 70%

-Victorian Certificate of Applied Learning (VCAL) credits satisfactorily completed in 2017: 0%
+Victorian Certificate of Applied Learning (VCAL) credits satisfactorily completed in 2018: N/A